intel/rohd/doc/tutorials/chapter_7/00_sequential_logic.md

 Next, let define our inputs to the shift register.
 So, in our shift register we will need a reset pin `reset`, shift in pin `sin` and a clock `clk`.
 As for the output, there is one output pin shift out `sout`.

 Let register or add the inputs and output to our ShiftRegister module.
-Oh ya, we can also add the module name for our module as well.
-You can doing so by adding `super.name='shift_register'` to the constructor.

 ```dart
 class ShiftRegister extends Module {